-Tomi Lahren Suspended: Blaze Causes Fans To Ask ‘Why Is Tomi Lahren Suspended?’
+Tomi Lahren Suspended: ‘Blaze’ Fans Ask, ‘Why Is Tomi Lahren Suspended?’

 — Tomi Lahren (@TomiLahren) March 20, 2017

-It has been confirmed on Twitter already that Tomi Lahren is suspended from her show on The Blaze.
-On Tuesday (March 21), local news in Spokane, WA, reported that Lahren still plans to attend an event taking place in the city this summer.
+It has been confirmed on Twitter already that Tomi Lahren is suspended from her show on the Blaze.
+On Tuesday (March 21), local news in Spokane, Washington, reported that Lahren still plans to attend an event taking place in the city this summer.
 On June 3, the Spokane County Republican Party will host its annual Lincoln Day Dinner and Fundraiser.
 Lahren is listed as the special guest, calling her a “social media sensation” in fliers designed to spark interest in the event.

 Spokane County Republican Party Chairman Stephanie Cates has spoken often about Lahren, noting that Lahren’s appearance has already led the Spokane GOP to anticipate its highest turnout yet to the Lincoln Day Dinner.